 expertise as a bar consultant.
 Through Bar Bizz consulting company, she trains bar staff

-industry.
-The bartender turned cocktail coach uses simple methods of instruction that
+The bartender turned cocktail coach uses simple methods of instruction that can turn

 Her wealth of knowledge is invaluable and has helped many novices understand a